amoh-godwin/Ninja-Preview/CONTRIBUTING.md

 #### Ninja-Preview Repository
 Now you will need the Ninja-Preview itself.
-You will then make your changes to either the development, develop-linux, build-32, delevep-win, setuptools branch according to your system.
+Please use either the development, develop-linux, delevep-win, setuptools branch according to your system.